iamwilhelm/use.gpu/README.md

 Use.GPU is a set of **reactive, declarative WebGPU legos**.
 It lets you compose arbitrary graphics pipelines on the fly, thanks to a built-in shader linker and binding generator.

-Use.GPU is the **alpha stage**, and continues to evolve, but the basis is very promising.
+Use.GPU is in the **alpha stage**, and continues to evolve, but the basis is very promising.

 It offers components at different levels of abstraction:
 - All-in 2D/3D plotting (axes, grids, curves, labels, ...)